 One of the unique services at Brigham is the Bone Marrow Transplant service, which has a similar structure to the other oncology services.
 The service provides an excellent opportunity for residents and interns to learn about immunology, transplant immunology, transplant infections and many post-transplant complications including graft vs host disease.
 Due to the complexity of these patients, there is often a DFCI fellow assigned to the service, who helps the residents and interns understand the physiology and deal with complications that arise.

-During each year, residents spend approximately 1 month in one of the two BWH Medical ICUs (MICU).
-Each MICU has a capacity of 10 patients (increased temporarily due to COVID-19 pandemic) and the MICU teams are made up of one critical care trained attending, one critical care fellow, three residents (2 day, 1 night) and four interns (who can choose between an 24-hour call or a day/night call system).
-The day residents and interns alternate between long and short days.
-On all days, the interns are responsible for presenting all the patients in the MICU to the long-call resident and proposing their plan of care for the day.
+During each year, residents spend approximately 1 month in one of the two BWH Medical Intensive Care Units (MICU).
+Each MICU has a capacity of 10 patients and the MICU teams are made up of one critical care trained attending, one critical care fellow, three residents (2 day, 1 night) and four interns.
+The day residents alternate between long and short days, but the intern schedules differ depending on which MICU team they are on.
+Interns on the MICU-B team take q4 (every fourth day) 24-hour call, while interns on MICU-C rotate between long and short call days.
+The interns are responsible for presenting all the patients in the MICU to the long-call resident and proposing their plan of care for the day.
 The long call resident weighs in on the plan and teaches about evidence based critical care with help from the fellow and attending.
 Throughout the rest of the day, the care of all the patients is split between the interns, who are responsible for entering orders, discussing with consultants and holding family meetings with the help of the residents.
 All procedures are performed by the interns with supervision from residents and fellows as needed.
-There are formal didactics every morning led by the critical care fellows and attendings.
+Despite busy clinical responsibilities, teaching is prioritized in the MICU and there are formal didactics every morning led by the critical care fellows and attendings.

 Brigham and Women’s Faulkner Hospital